John-Kostick/vzome-sharing/_posts/2022-11-19-16-gon-field-Hyperboloid-11-14-05.md

 {% endcomment %}
 This is a construction in vZome of a Hyperbolic Horn.
 It is of the form known as [Gabriel's Horn](https://en.wikipedia.org/wiki/Gabriel%27s_horn) Here only one half is shown.
-In this construction, a hyperbola is indicated by grid points, as shown in scenes, then copied 16-fold about the vertical axis.
+In this construction, a hyperbola is defined by a grid which has a series of intervals of the form 1, 1/a, 1/a^2, ...  where a= √2  The grid is formed by determining the limit of the series, which is found to be 2+√2.
+This limit is incorporated into the grid on x and y axes intersecting at the origin point, as shown in "scenes."
+Paths of curves are shown by lines connecting grid points.
+It can be shown that for each indicated curve, all grid points are solutions to equations of the form X * Y =  constant, an alternate definition of hyperbola.
+In this model, the x and z axes from the origin are asymptotes.
+The indicated hyperbola, shown in "scenes," is copied by rotational symmetry around the z axis, with the base plane being asymptotic.

+Another closely related model can be seen [Here](https://john-kostick.github.io/vzome-sharing/2022/11/19/16-gon-field-Hyperboloid-2-10-25-46.html)